-24. Subsequent Events
+25. Subsequent Events

-Management have evaluated subsequent events through to March 1, 2022, which is the date the financial statements were signed.
-As of that date, there were no subsequent events that require disclosure in these financial statements, nor would have impact on the 2021 results of the Company.
+Management have evaluated subsequent events through to March 3, 2023, which is the date the financial statements were signed.
+As of that date, there was one subsequent event that requires disclosure in the financial statements.
+It is proposed that an interim dividend of £10.0m is paid on 6th March 2023 out of the 2022 profits.